Everyone knows that a good night's sleep prepares you for the day.

 SUMMARY

-Studies on tryptophan supplements report minimal effects.
+Studies of tryptophan supplements report minimal effects.
 However, nausea and dizziness have occasionally been observed at higher doses.
-Side effects can become more serious if you take medications that affect serotonin levels.
+Side effects may become more serious if you take medications that affect serotonin levels.

 Conclusion